camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 These elements can still be used:

-- `bpmn:completionCondition`: Here, the expression has to be transformed to FEEL
+- `bpmn:completionCondition`: Here, the expression has to be transformed to FEEL.

 These elements will be converted:

 - `bpmn:multiInstanceLoopCharacteristics camunda:collection` to `zeebe:loopCharacteristics inputCollection`
 - `bpmn:multiInstanceLoopCharacteristics camunda:elementVariable` to `zeebe:loopCharacteristics inputElement`

 Additionally, there is now a native way to collect results (using `zeebe:loopCharacteristics outputCollection` and `zeebe:loopCharacteristics outputElement`).
-You should consider this when having used a workaround (for example collecting local variables to a collection in parent scope in an exclusive job) before.
+You should consider this before using a workaround (for example, collecting local variables to a collection in parent scope in an exclusive job).

 ## Adjusting your DMN models